Overview

 SEPTEMBER – NOVEMBER 2017

-To share just how much these raptors garnered my attention this year, I started a painting of one of the littles in about mid-September.
+In appreciation of how much these raptors grabbed my attention this year, I started a painting of one of the littles in about mid-September.
 I finally finished it in early November.
 It now has a permanent home on our garden shed.